AndreaF17/ISP-Watchdog/README.md

 So if you want to argue to your ISP now you have real data traked over the time.

 ## Requirement
 - Any Raspberry/Computer with an ethernet adapter for more consistet data.
-(I used an Raspberry PI 4)
+(I used a Raspberry PI 4)
 - Any Linux Distrio (I used Ubuntu 18.04.4 LTS)

 ### Software required